Stimulant abuse and stimulant addiction

 Stimulants are available in many forms in Ireland.
 Presentations to specialist addiction services for rehabilitation is common and stimulant dependence is becoming an increasing concern.
 Ecstasy and amphetamine were for long the main forms of stimulant abuse in Ireland with a rise in cocaine notable during the celtic tiger era.
 Stimulant type hallucinogens such as ketamine are now readily available in Ireland whereas 10 years ago these were relatively rare drugs on the illicit market.
 Furthermore, the rising prominence of synthetic drugs such as MDPV, PMMA and the phenylethylamine hallucinogens all present challenges for addiction rehabs.

-Cocaine addiction remains a problem even in difficult economic circumstances.
 The comorbid use of cocaine and alcohol is important clinically.
 Cocaine and alcohol combine in the body (when taken concurrently) to form cocaethylene, an independent, pharmacologically active compound which is addictive but also toxic to the heart.
+Those who take cocaine and alcohol concurrently report that it allows therm to drink more and 'stay awake' longer during drinking sessions.